green-fox-academy/sabalazs_masterwork/README.md

 # Bakery Ordering App
 Masterwork for GFA Full-stack training.
-It's a simple app for a Bakery and it's customers to manage pre-orders.
+It's a simple app for a Bakery and it's customers to place and manage pre-orders.

 ## Description

-Customers can register, then place pre-orders for available products, and can view the status of their previous orders.
+Customers can register, then place pre-orders for available products, and view the status of their previous orders.
 The administrators can edit available products, and accept, or reject pre-orders from customers.

 ## Getting Started